raintank/statsdaemon/README.md

 Metrics that flow through statsdaemon and are detected to be in the metrics 2.0 format undergo the same operations and aggregations, but how this is reflected in the resulting metric identifier is different:

-* legacy ("old school" statsd/graphite metrics) get unstandard prefixes and suffixes like the original statsd
+* legacy ("old school" statsd/graphite metrics) get unclear and unstandard prefixes and suffixes like the original statsd
 * metrics in 2.0 format will have the appropriate adjustments to their tags.
-Statsdaemon assures that tags such as unit, target_type, stat, etcreflect the performed operation, according to the [specification](https://github.com/vimeo/graph-explorer/wiki/Consistent-tag-keys-and-values).
+Statsdaemon assures that tags such as unit, target_type, stat, etc reflect the performed operation, according to the [specification](https://github.com/vimeo/graph-explorer/wiki/Consistent-tag-keys-and-values).
 This allows users and advanced tools such as [Graph-Explorer](http://vimeo.github.io/graph-explorer/) to properly understand metrics and leverage them.